thinkshout/nginx-php-fpm/README.md

 You can use bash on the image to test out commands for the dockerfile by using:

 `docker exec -it <The CONTAINER ID> /bin/bash`

+To cut a tag and push up an image to dockerhub, you would run:

+`docker tag <The IMAGE ID, aka 018305e0e124 above> thinkshout/nginx-php-fpm:<your branch name>`

+then push it to dockerhub:

+`docker push thinkshout/nginx-php-fpm:<your branch name>`